 Photo: Occasionally, the rewards were great at the sparrow field.
 Take for example this fine, point-blank view of a Clay-colored Sparrow in basic (fall/winter) plumage.
 Basic birds often show the lovely buffy blush throughout the head and chest that this bird shows.
 A fall Clay-colored Sparrow is the utter epitome of “subtle beauty.”

 Once a skill-set, always a skill-set

 Here I sit, in the dead of winter possessing dormant states of the skill-sets I worked so hard to achieve in the fall.
-I will stir them and energize them when the time is right but for now, they sleep.
+I will stir them and energize them when the time is right, but for now, they sleep.
 Remember, it’s much more difficult to break through and achieve a higher level of skill then it is to re-gain Old Form after the off-season.
-Treat yourself to some “birding bootcamp” this year and enjoy your higher skill-set thereafter; undoubtedly, you will reap the many rewards long after the hard work is done…
+Treat yourself to some “birding boot camp” this year and enjoy your higher skill-set afterwards; undoubtedly, you will reap the many rewards long after the hard work is accomplished!